 - Feeling like indigestion/ choking

 Causes of Myocardial Ischemia

 The disease myocardial ischemia occurs when the blood flow through one or more coronary arteries is impaired.
 The ischemic condition develops gradually as the arteries become blocked over time.
-The decrease in blood flow also reduces the amount of oxygen that your heart muscles receive.
+The decrease in blood flow also reduces the amount of normal oxygen level in human body that your heart muscles receive.
 The conditions that cause myocardial ischemia are:

 Atherosclerosis: Coronary artery disease occur due to plaques of cholesterol that get deposited on the walls of your arteries.
 They cause narrowing of arteries, restrict the blood flow and prevent the oxygen supply to the heart walls.

 Blood Clot: Rupture of atherosclerotic plaques can lead to the formation of a blood clot and sudden myocardial ischemia.
 It may result in a heart attack as well.

 Coronary artery spasm: Spasms are the tightening of the muscles in the wall of the arteries.
 These temporary spasms can cause brief obstruction in the blood flow to that part of the heart muscle.
 It is an uncommon cause of myocardial ischemia.

 Certain factors can enhance your risk of developing myocardial ischemia.
 Some of them are: